Israel announces ground operations, issues 'last warning' to Gazans

 "SHATTERING" HOPES

-Israel and its ally the United States have portrayed Hamas's rejection of an extended phase one as a refusal to release more hostages.
+Israel and its ally the US have portrayed Hamas's rejection of an extended phase one as a refusal to release more hostages.

 The intense Israeli bombardment sent a stream of new casualties to the few hospitals still functioning in Gaza and triggered fears of a return to full-blown war after two months of relative calm.

-A UN Office for Project Services employee was killed and at least five other people were wounded when a UN building in the central city of Deir el-Balah was hit, the agency said.
+A UN Office for Project Services employee was killed and at least five other people were wounded when a United Nations building in the central city of Deir el-Balah was hit, the agency said.

+The health ministry in the Hamas-run territory blamed Israel, while the Israeli military denied striking the compound.

 Hamas called the incident "part of (Israel's) systematic policy of targeting civilians and aid workers, aiming to terrorise them and prevent them from fulfilling their humanitarian duty".